stackhpc/ansible-role-libvirt-vm/README.md

     - `interfaces`: a list of network interfaces to attach to the VM.
       Each network interface is defined with the following dict:

+        - `type`: The type of the interface.
+Possible values:

+            - `network`: Attaches the interface to a named Libvirt virtual network.
+This is the default value.
+            - `direct`: Directly attaches the interface to one of the host's physical interfaces, using the `macvtap` driver.
         - `network`: Name of the network to which an interface should be attached.
+Must be specified if and only if the interface `type` is `network`.
+        - `source`: A dict defining the host interface to which this VM interface should be attached.
+Must be specified if and only if the interface `type` is `direct`.
+Includes the following attributes:

+            - `dev`: The name of the host interface to which this VM interface should be attached.
+            - `mode`: options include `vepa`, `bridge`, `private` and `passthrough`.
+See `man virsh` for more details.
+Default is `vepa`.

     - `console_log_enabled`: if `true`, log console output to a file at the path specified by `console_log_path`, **instead of** to a PTY.
 If